Q: What is SNC’s role in septic programs?

 - Renovate your home–especially when adding bedrooms, more plumbing fixtures, or finished floor area in excess of 15 per cent of the current foot print;

 - Replace or repair an aging or failing system

 Q: What is the septic application process for septic system replacement/new construction?

-A: Obtain a copy of our Application for new or replacement systems, or for the renovation of building.
+A: Application for new or replacement systems, or for the renovation of building are available online.
 SNC recommends consulting a licensed installer or qualified designer to design your septic system.
 Please submit the following to our office with your Application: